michaelabhi01/algoworksAssignment/README.md

   {
     "username":"SrBachchan"
   }
---For pagination I have user query string to get the page no. sample url : http://localhost:5000/getTweets?page=1
+--For pagination I have used query string to get the page no. sample url : http://localhost:5000/getTweets?page=1